ShreyaThapa/v2-ach-api-docs/source/includes/_fundingsrcs.md

 ## Update a funding source

-This section covers how to update a `bank` funding source name.
+This section covers how to update a `bank` funding source.
+The `accountNumber`, `routingNumber`, and `name` are all optional attributes that can be updated on a funding source when it has an `unverified` status.
+You can choose to update only name, name and routingNumber, name and accountNumber, or all three attributes.
+Any attribute that isn't updated remains the same as it was prior to update, including the funding source id.
+The `name` attribute can be updated when a funding source has either an `unverified` or `verified` status.

 ### HTTP request
 `POST https://api.dwolla.com/funding-sources/{id}`